optionality/clone-factory/EIP.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-To simply and cheaply clone contract code in an immutable way, we propose to standardize on a minimal bytecode implementation which delegates all calls to a known, fixed address.
+To simply and cheaply clone contract code with separate state in an immutable way, we propose to standardize on a minimal bytecode implementation which delegates all calls to a known, fixed address.
 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 By standardizing on a known minimal bytecode redirect implementation, this standard will allow users and third party tools (e.g. Etherscan) to (a) simply discover that a contract will always redirect in a known manner and (b) depend on the behavior of the code at the destination contract as the behavior of the redirecting contract.
 Specifically, tooling can interrogate the bytecode at a redirecting address to determine the location of the code that will run - and can depend on representations about that code (verified source, third-party audits, etc).
 We have an implementation we believe to be minimal and covering calls that complete normally and those that revert with data.
 (Please scrutinize this with us to ensure it's correct and minimal)